 We absorb Noguchi and the meanings of his works through silence.
 They’re imperfect, but feel “right.”
 Though Noguchi’s sculpture is architectural, it is not architecture.

 Noguchi’s body of work replicates how mankind fits into nature — but readjusts it for a comfortable fit.
 The best of artists are able to teach us how to see, both the inner and outer worlds, and to bridge our gaps of understanding.
 One sculpture of a steel-cut trapezoid with a suspended rock in the center says it all.
 The museum sent me the name of the piece, Costume for a Stone.
-The combination of natural and manmade materials, common to much of Noguchi’s work, works beautifully here.
+The combination of natural and manmade materials, common to so much of Noguchi’s work, works beautifully here.

 Costume for a Stone, 1982.
 Granite and hot-dipped galvanized steel.
 The combination of natural and manmade materials is common in Noguchi’s work.